Equilibrium transport with time-inconsistent costs: Supplement to the executive job market

-Consider the number of clusters as 6 and the preference function as the indicator function.
+In Section \ref{sec:exec}, the number of clusters is 6 and the preference function is the indicator function.
 We divided the ranks by the number of clusters $n$, such that $x_t$ and $y_t$ are in $[0, 1-1/n]$, with $0$ representing the highest rank.
 The candidate values for $\alpha$ are discrete and evenly spaced as $\{ -1.5 , -1.44, ..., 0, ..., 1.44, 1.5\}$, with a step size of $0.06$.
-The discount factor is set to $\delta = 0.9$.
+The discount factor is set to $\beta = 0.9$.
 We ran the calibration with ten simulation instances.
 The size of both the synthetic and bootstrap samples is set to 500.
 We restricted the domain of $\pi(\alpha)$ to 500 paths with the highest probabilities.
-The first row of Table \ref{tab:6}, named as benchmark $\alpha$, presents the mean values of the optimal $\alpha$ with synthetic perfectly matched data.
-In most sectors, the optimal benchmark $\alpha$ is close to zero.
-Moreover, we observe that the model is biased toward the negative values of $\alpha$.
-Next, we feed the model with bootstrap samples from the real dataset.
-The row labeled ``raw $\alpha$" in Table \ref{tab:6} reports the optimal $\alpha$ obtained from the resampled real data.
-Most of these values shift to the positive direction.
-Sector 50 obtains a smaller value due to a small fluctuation in the Wasserstein distance.
-The last row in Table \ref{tab:6} calculates the difference between the raw and benchmark $\alpha$.
-Overall, there is a state-dependent effect or inertia in most industries, regardless of whether the raw $\alpha$ or the adjusted $\alpha$ is used.